News

 Nielsen & Lindberg

-With works by: Carl Nielsen (1865-1931), Magnus Lindberg (born 1958)
+With works by Carl Nielsen (1865-1931) and Magnus Lindberg (born 1958)

 On his new album, Sebastian Manz explores the clarinet concertos by Danish composer Carl Nielsen and Finnish composer Magnus Lindberg.
 Both are known for creating overwhelming, abstract sound structures that allow the nature of their home countries to appear before their listeners like a sound painting.
 Together with the Deutsche Radio Philharmonie Saarbrücken-Kaiserslautern, Sebastian Manz presents three works that transport the listener to Nordic landscapes and paint audible sound pictures despite their musical complexity.